abraham/mastodon-dart/packages/mastodon/doc/DomainBlocksApi.md

 Unblock a domain

 Remove a domain block, if it exists in the user's array of blocked domains.
+Version history:  1.4.0 - added

 ### Example
 ```dart